 The Government has introduced temporary measures through the Business and Planning Act 2020 (opens in new window) to support businesses selling food and drink during the economic recovery while social distancing guidelines remain in place.

 The Act streamlines the process of obtaining permission for the placing of tables and chairs on the highway, adjacent to your premises.
-This new legislation is temporary and will only apply until 30 September 2021.

 Are you eligible?

-A Pavement Licence is a licence granted by the local authority which allows the licence holder or premises owner to place removable furniture over certain highways adjacent to the premises in order to make to make it easier to serve food and drink from the premises, and help them maximise their capacity with outdoor tables and chairs.
+A Pavement Licence is a licence granted by the local authority which allows the licence holder or premises owner to place removable furniture over certain highways adjacent to the premises in order to make it easier to serve food and drink from the premises, and help them maximise their capacity with outdoor tables and chairs.

 Businesses that are eligible for this permission include those intending to use the premises for the sale of food or drink for consumption (on or off the premises).
 These include public houses, cafes, bars, restaurants, snack bars, coffee shops and ice cream parlours.